-Selecting The Right Futon Mattress For Your Futon Frame:
+The Right Futon Mattress For Your Futon Frame

-Futon Sofa Bed mattresses are not as thick as standard boxspring mattresses and are also well suited for platform bed frames.
-While some manufacturers do make thick futon sofa bed mattresses, this alone does not determine comfort.
-A well-made, supportive mattress that is thin works better than a thick mattress with no support.
-There are many types of futon mattresses.
-These types are differentiated by what material is used in their core.
+Selecting the right futon mattress can be confusing when so many option are available.
+Whether you are choosing a futon mattress for a convertible futon frame or platform bed can lead you to difference conclusions.
+A futon facts: Futon mattresses are not as thick as a standard box spring.
+Futon mattresses are well suited for European style platform beds or convertible futon frames.
+While some futon mattresses or thicker than others this alone does not determine the comfort level.
+A well-made, supportive futon mattress that is thinner can works better than a thick mattress that offers no support.
+There are many types of futon mattresses, that are differentiated by what materials are used in the futon mattress core..

 Platform bed frames pair very well with futon mattresses.
 Futon mattresses and platform bed frames are designed to be used without a foundation or box spring.
 The slatted support systems removes the need for bulky box spring mattress systems.
 Further, the slatted system allows for proper ventilation preventing issues with mold and mildew.